gladex/PM-FSOR/README.md

 Prognostic model based on a feature selection with orthogonal regression approach.

 pca.R:
-PCA analysis and visualization procedures for four LUAD GEO databases.
+PCA analysis and visualization procedures for four LUAD GEO datasets.

 FSOR_datapre.R:
 Pretreat the gene expression data in TCGA and set initial parameters for FSOR.